Victorian mahogany dressing table

 Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-There are various styles characterizing antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture is from the 19th century, during which the prevailing Biedermeier style was popular.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
-The next style is Baroque, derived from the Portuguese word barocco – meaning irregularly developed pearl.
-These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Neoclassical furniture is from the Louis XVI style, which also strongly references ancient architecture.
+Antique products in Rococo and Louis XV styles are particularly interesting and noteworthy.
+Next is Baroque, a term derived from the Portuguese ‘barocco’ — meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, strong bases, and reliefs.
-These were quite distinctive products, but they also introduced many new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-Here, too, there was an interest in mythology and antiquity, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These were quite distinctive products, offering many new possibilities, such as the construction of credenzas or broadly defined chest furniture.
+During this period, interest in mythology and antiquity was also prevalent, so supports and legs often took animal forms.

-Lion’s paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+Lion’s paws, eagle heads — these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for an exclusive antique that suits your interior.
+This is especially crucial when searching for an exclusive antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as many fakes circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence to the actual description and photos.
+Ultimately, this is vital from the buyer’s perspective, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details